WordPress/gutenberg/packages/editor/README.md

 ### EditorHistoryRedo

-Component to Renders the redo button for the editor history.
+Renders the redo button for the editor history.

 _Parameters_